noaa-nws-cpc/realtime-oni/docs/HOW-TO-RUN.md

 ```
 Given no arguments, the script will do nothing and exit.
 The script can take a single date argument via the `-date` option, and will attempt to download and archive the daily SST file for that date.
 Additionally, a filename containing a list of dates to archive can be supplied via the `-list` option.
 The script keeps track of dates where no data or only preliminary data were available, and these can be written out to a list file via the `-failed` option.
 By setting `-list` and `failed` to the same file, a running list of what needs to be updated after each run of the script can be maintained.
 This is how the script is used in the operational driver.

-Updating the Daily and Monthly ONI
+Updating the Daily and Monthly ONI Archives
 ---------------

-The daily (90-day) and monthly (3-calendar month) ONI values are calculated and archived by the driver script (see [Operational Usage](#operational-usage)).
+The daily (1-, 14-, and 90-day) and monthly (3-calendar month) ONI values are calculated and archived by the driver script (see [Operational Usage](#operational-usage)).
 The updater scripts that the driver script calls can be run independently as well, if desired for some reason.
 The usage statements for each script are:
 ```
 Usage:
-     $REALTIME_ONI/scripts/update-daily-oni-archive.pl [-d]
+     $REALTIME_ONI/scripts/update-daily-oni-archive.pl [-d|w]
      $REALTIME_ONI/scripts/update-daily-oni-archive.pl -h
      $REALTIME_ONI/scripts/update-daily-oni-archive.pl -man